hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 This won't work for everyone, though, just as not all traditional artists and animators made the transition to digital tools.

+**Distribution mechanisms.** In this post I am mainly talking about artistic tools and media, but it's also important to look at the adjacent topic of distribution media: the way new technologies change when, where, and how we buy and appreciate art also transform art.
+A lot of the sins that people assign to new technologies are really around the new business shifts that they enable.

+The role of new distribution platforms, [like recorded music](http://cup.columbia.edu/book/electric-sounds/9780231136761), is a big topic with [a long and complex history](https://medium.com/@Vinylmint/history-of-the-record-industry-1920-1950s-6d491d7cb606).
+The technologies that enable mass distribution also tend to enable consolidation of power unless antitrust mechanisms are enforced.

+I recommend the book [_Chokepoint Capitalism_](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-cory-doctorow-and-rebecca-giblin/) on this topic.
+[Here's the chapter on the effects of online music streaming on artists](https://www.wired.com/story/spotify-streaming-playlists-music/).

+It's also worth noting that new distribution technology can lead to new styles of art.
+The transition from live performance to recorded music—and then to music sold in Long Playing (LP) records—changed music, leading to things like [album-oriented rock](https://en.wikipedia.org/wiki/Album-oriented_rock) and TikTok remixes (like Old Town Road) that are only possible with recorded media.
+New distribution platforms create new media.

 **In the long-range,** it's hard to look back in history and say "we shouldn't have invented X just so that the people 100 years ago could have kept their jobs."
 While some inventions have been bad for employment of certain classes of artists (e.g., portrait painters, ink-and-paint animators), there are many jobs for artists and "creatives" in general, and more technologies that help non-professionals express themselves.
 Sometimes these average-user technologies provide opportunities for budding artists, like the movie directors that started out shooting their films on Super-8 film or their smartphones at home.